OpenFeign/feign/jakarta/README.md

-# Feign JAXRS
+# Feign Jakarta
-This module overrides annotation processing to instead use standard ones supplied by the JAX-RS specification.
-This is currently targeted at the 1.1 spec.
+This module overrides annotation processing to instead use standard ones supplied by the Jakarta specification.
+This is currently targeted at the 3.1 spec.

 ## Limitations
-While it may appear possible to reuse the same interface across client and server, bear in mind that JAX-RS resource annotations were not designed to be processed by clients.
-Moreover, JAX-RS 2.0 has a different package hierarchy for client invocation.
-Finally, JAX-RS is a large spec and attempts to implement it completely would be a project larger than feign itself.
+While it may appear possible to reuse the same interface across client and server, bear in mind that Jakarta resource annotations were not designed to be processed by clients.
+Finally, Jakarta is a large spec and attempts to implement it completely would be a project larger than feign itself.
 In other words, this implementation is *best efforts* and concedes far from 100% compatibility with server interface behavior.

 ## Currently Supported Annotation Processing
 Feign only supports processing java interfaces (not abstract or concrete classes).